-Winter squash is so named because these vegetables will keep through the winter when stored properly.
-While summer squash are usually eaten when immature, winter squashes are harvested and eaten when the seeds have matured and the rind is hard.
+Winter squash is so named because these vegetables keep well through the winter when stored properly.

-Winter squash is so named because these vegetables will keep through the winter when stored properly.
 While summer squash are usually eaten when immature, winter squashes are harvested and eaten when the seeds have matured and the rind is hard.

-Winter varieties are usually sweeter, firmer and denser than summer squashes.
 The most common are pumpkins, butternut and acorn squashes, but there are many others to be found at farmers markets or to grow in your own garden.

-Low in both fat and calories, winter squash is a good source of fiber and complex carbohydrates.
 They also contain A, B and C vitamins, potassium, manganese, folate, omega-3 fatty acids, copper, tryptophan, iron and beta-carotene.
 As a general rule, the darker the squash's skin is, the more beta-carotene the squash contains.

 ~~~~~